alexiwisteria/alexiwisteria/README.md

 - **AI Innovation**: Working on a **confidential AI-based project** employing advanced machine learning to address real-world issues.
 Updates coming soon!
 - **Enterprise Architecture**: Part of a team designing **scalable enterprise solutions** adhering to best practices and architectural excellence.
 - **Smart CLI Configuration Generator**: Creating a tool to simplify and automate the generation of configuration files, leveraging AI to enhance developer workflows.
+Here's the revised version in the present tense:
+- **Volunteer Project - Church Announcement Page**: Currently designing and developing a dynamic announcement webpage using **Next.js** for the Relief Society of a Church of Jesus Christ congregation in Arizona.
+This project aims to streamline communication and enhance accessibility for church members.

 ## 🌍 Open Source Contributions

 - **[freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp)**: Enhanced the curriculum by refining a CSS quiz question to ensure accuracy and clarity, improving the learning experience for users.